rebeccajallen/bat-game-for-kids-created-with-claude/README.md

 # 🦇 Bat RPG - Night Survivor

-A kid's Bat game we built together to explore **vibe coding** — building a working game entirely through conversation with an AI coding assistant, no manual coding required.
+A kid's Bat game we built together to explore **agentic coding** — building a working game entirely through conversation with an AI coding assistant, no manual coding required.

+Computer Science Education is a passion of mine so I am posting this here so we can watch and share as the kids' games evolves.

 Play as a bat surviving waves of night creatures.
 Auto-attack enemies, collect XP and gold, level up, and spend skill points on RPG-style stats (Vitality, Strength, Agility, Focus, Echo Power) to grow stronger and push further into the night.